jdrichards-pursuit/accelerator-one-react-check-in/README.md

 ## Instructions

+### BookCatalog Component

-1. In the existing BookCatalog.jsx file, import the useState and useEffect hooks from React.
+1. Import the useState and useEffect hooks from React.

-2. The component should accept a prop named bookTitle
+1. The component should accept a prop named bookTitle

-3. Set up two state variables using the useState hook:
+1. Set up two state variables using the useState hook:
-    - books to store the array of books
+    - `books` to store the array of books initialized with an empty array
-    - newBook to store the details of a book being added
+    - `newBook` to store the details of a book being added initialized as an object with empty strings for title, author, and year.

-4. Implement a useEffect hook to load the initial books into the books state when the component mounts.
-This should use the existing array in the file.
+1. Implement a useEffect hook to load the initial books into the books state when the component mounts.
+This should use the existing array, `initialBooks`, already created to load the state.
+It should only run once.

-5. Create a function to handle input changes that updates the new book state as the user types in the form fields.

-6. Create a function to handle adding a new book to the books state when the form is submitted.

-7. In the component's return statement, update the JSX structure to:
+1. In the return statement, update the JSX structure to:
-    - Use the bookTitle prop in an h1 heading
+    - Use the bookTitle prop in an h1 heading that must be received as a prop from the App component
-    - Display the total number of books
+    - Display the total number of books in a string with the format e.g."Total books: 11"
     - Create a form for adding new books with inputs for title, author, and year
     - Add a submit button for the form
-    - Create a list to display all the books
+    - Create a unordered list to display all the books
+    - Each book in the list should have its title, author, and year displayed in an li element

+1. Add to the BookCatalog component functions to handle:
+    -  input changes that updates the newBook state as the user types in the form fields.
+Call this function handleChange.
+    - form submission that adds a new book to the books state.
+Call this function handleSubmit.